QwenLM/Qwen-Agent/README.md

 - qwen_agent
     - agents: The implementation of general methods for planning/tools/actions/memory
     - llm: Defining the interface for accessing LLM, currently providing OpenAI format access interface for Qwen-7B
-    - ghostwriter: The implementation of ghostwriter, including google extension configuration, front-end interface, and backend processing logic
     - configs: Storing the configuration files where you can modify local service ports and other configurations
+- browser_qwen: The implementation of BrowserQwen, including google extension configuration, front-end interface, and backend processing logic